2016 Program Requirements

 Changes to Specific Objectives

 - Secure Electronic Messaging (EPs only) – This objective has a phased approach for its measure’s threshold.
-For 2016, an EP must send a secure message using their CEHRT's electronic messaging function to at least one patient (or the patient-authorized representative) the EP sees during the EHR reporting period, or must respond to a secure message that the patient (or the patient-authorized representative) has sent during the EHR reporting period.
+For 2016, an EP must send a secure message (PDF)using their CEHRT's electronic messaging function to at least one patient (or the patient-authorized representative) the EP sees during the EHR reporting period, or must respond to a secure message that the patient (or the patient-authorized representative) has sent during the EHR reporting period.

 - Eligible hospitals and CAHs that were scheduled to be in Stage 1 in 2016, or were scheduled to demonstrate Stage 2 but did not intend to select the Stage 2 electronic prescribing (eRx) objective, may claim an alternate exclusion for Objective 4: eRx or choose the modified Stage 2 objective.